This post includes affiliate links.

 After all 4 surface crochet “rows” have been made:

-After fasten off the yarn and before weaving in the ends:
+Fasten off the yarn and before weaving in the ends: